Climbing

 Assuming you stopped at the new belay station, then pitch 3 is just a few meters of very easy climbing on a flat part of the ridge.
 The next belay station is visible from the get-go, and there's one piton in the middle.

 The pitch ends at a bolted anchor right by a huge hourglass thread.
-YOu can find that one on the topos, and it used to be the original anchor.
+You can find that one on the topos, and it used to be the original anchor.

 P4